 What is the weather like on Iceland Expedition?

-The weather in Iceland during the summer varies, though due to its position in the Atlantic Ocean its climate is relatively temperate.
+The weather in Iceland during the summer varies widely, though due to its position in the Atlantic Ocean its climate is relatively temperate.
 Average temperatures in July range from the 40s to 60s during the day and are cooler at night.
-Brief rain showers are common, and it can change quickly from sunny and warm to windy, rainy and cold.
-Layering is the best strategy.
-Our packing list takes these variables into consideration.
-Please follow the packing list, paying close attention to rain gear specifications.
+Rain is common, and it can change quickly from sunny and warm to windy, rainy and cold (we've even had some snow in years past).

 What are the arrival and departure airports for my child's trip?

-You will need to arrange transportation for your child to and from Keflavík International Airport (KEF) at trip start and end.
-We will provide more specific travel information once we have placed your child on a program.
+You will need to arrange transportation for your child to and from Keflavík International Airport (KEF) at trip start and trip end.
+We will provide more specific travel information once we have placed your child on a trip.

 How often will my child have access to showers and laundry?